uktrade/great-cms/docs/page_types.rst

 Usually a developer needs to add a new page type if a new level is added to the hierarchy.
 All page types inherit from `CMSGenericPage` class:

+.. automodule:: core.models

-.. autoclass:: CMSGenericPage
+.. class:: CMSGenericPage

-   .. automethod:: template_choices
+   .. attribute:: template_choices

 Custom context for layout type
 ------------------------------